moka-guys/dnanexus_varscan2/Readme.md

 ## How does this app work?

-This app uses Samtools to generate an mpileup from each input bam file.
-Varscan2 mpileup2cns function is then used to call CNV and SNV variants from the mpileup file based on user-defined parameters, outputting a vcf for each sample input.
+- The app loops through the list of input BAM files
+- Samtools converts each bamfile to a mpileup file
+- Variant calling is performed using Varscan2 mpileup2cns function
+- If a BED file is supplied bedtools is used to filter the vcf (removing variants from off-target alignment)

 ## Custom modifications